What to do about a computer virus

 • Keep your operating system and programs updated.
 This may seem like a hassle, but updates are vital for keeping your computer virus free.
 Updates often include patches to security vulnerabilities that could be exploited, and if you don’t update, you may be missing out on the latest protection.
 You can also automate this task in your computer's settings.

 • Secure your WiFi network.
 Enabling a WPA password on your home WiFi will help to prevent unwanted users from getting on your wireless network.
 If you need to provide internet to friends, most routers allow you to set up a guest network that lets them use the internet without giving access to your primary network, protecting you from potentially infected devices.
-Many newer modems leased from CenturyLink also offer Secure WiFi, with security from McAfee built right in.

 How to remove a computer virus

 There are some precautions you can take to keep your devices safe.
-If you think your device is infected, your first step is to run a complete scan using your antivirus program.
+If you think your device is infected, your first step is to run a complete scan using your anti-virus program.

-If your antivirus program is unable to remove the virus, these are your next steps:
+If your anti-virus program is unable to remove the virus, these are your next steps:

 • Try an online search for virus removal.
 You're likely to get the most accurate results if you have a suspected name or source of the virus, or can describe the specific symptoms.